AftabHussain/aftabhussain.github.io/project-code-intel.md

 software development tasks including **defect detection**, **clone detection**, and **text-to-code generation**.
 The techniques we deploy include model probing and black box approaches that involve fine-tuning the models on noise-induced and poisoned code data derived from benchmark datasets like Microsoft's [**CodeXGLUE**](https://github.com/microsoft/CodeXGLUE), utilizing NVIDIA A100 GPUs.

-Here is are the works in this project:
+Here are the works in this project:

 ## [Measuring Impacts of Poisoning on Model Parameters and Embeddings for Large Language Models of Code](../project-params-embeds/index.html)
 <div style="font-family: 'Alata';">